Eigenvalues outside the bulk of inhomogeneous Erd\H{o}s-R\"enyi random graphs: Introduction

 Let $\lambda_1(A_N)\ge \ldots \ge \lambda_N(A_N)$ be the eigenvalues of $A_N$.
 It was shown in \cite{chakrabarty2018spectra} (see also \cite{zhu:2018} for a graphon approach) that the empirical distribution of the centered adjacency matrix converges, after scaling with $\sqrt{N\vep_N}$, to a compactly supported measure $\mu_f$.
 When $f\equiv 1$, the limiting law $\mu_f$ turns out to be the semicircle law.
 Note that $f\equiv 1$ corresponds to the (homogeneous) ERRG (see \cite{TranVuWang1, ding2010spectral} also for the homogeneous case).
 Quantitative estimates on the largest eigenvalue of the homogeneous case (when $N\vep_N\gg (\log N)^4$) were studied in \cite{komlos1981eigen,vu2007spec} and it follows from their work that the smallest and second largest eigenvalue converge to the edge of the support of semicircular law.
 The results were improved recently in \cite{Benaych2017spectral} and the condition on sparsity can be extended to the case $N\vep_N\gg \log N$ (which is also the connectivity threshold).
 It was shown that inhomogeneous ERRG also has a similar behaviour.
 The largest eigenvalue of inhomogeneous ERRG when $N\vep_N\ll \log N$ was treated in \cite{benaych2019largest}.
 Under the assumption that $N^{\xi}\ll N\vep_N$ for some $\xi\in (2/3, 1]$, it was proved in \cite[Theorem 2.7]{Erdos2} that the second largest eigenvalue of the (homogeneous) ERRG after appropriate centering and scaling converges in distribution to the Tracy-Widom law.
 The results were recently improved in \cite{lee2018}.
 The properties of the largest eigenvector in the homogeneous case was studied in \cite{TranVuWang1, Erdos2, lee2018, MR4089498, alt:ducatez:knowles:2020}.

-The scaling limit of the maximum eigenvalue of inhomogenous ERRG also turns out to be interesting.
+The scaling limit of the maximum eigenvalue of inhomogeneous ERRG also turns out to be interesting.
 The fluctuations of the maximum eigenvalue in the homogeneous case were studied in \cite{Erdos1}.
 It was proved that

 The above result was shown under the assumption that

 for some $\xi>8$, which is a stronger assumption than \eqref{eq:non-sparse}.

 It is well known that in the classical case of a (standard) Wigner matrix, the largest eigenvalue converges to the Tracy-Widom law.
 We note that there is a different scaling between the edge and bulk of the spectrum in ERRG.
 As pointed out before, the bulk is of the order $(N\vep_N)^{1/2}$ and the order of the largest eigenvalue is $N\vep_N$.
 Letting